Home » Zoo » Dallas Zoo tickets

 Adventure Safari Monorail takes the Dallas Zoo visitors on a slow ride around a 1.6 km (1 mile) long route.

-Guests face one direction, and take in a bird’s eye view of all the animal enclosures from above.
+Guests face one direction and take a bird’s eye view of all the animal enclosures from above.

 This train ride costs $7 per person and is open seasonally.